Omerdica/Credit_Risk_Analysis/README.md

 ![CODE1](Images/random_forest_class.png)

-AdaBoost Classifier is where we start to see the difference in the imbalanced classification report.
-Most
+As we look at previous algorithams and compare it to AdaBoost we can see that some of our data starts to differ from the rest.

 ![CODE1](Images/easy_adaboost_class.png)